OddOneOut/bwp-recaptcha/readme.txt

 * Fixed an issue where a hidden iframe is adding margin to bottom of page in Google Chrome and Safari.
 This is merely a workaround solution so hopefully Google will fix this issue in reCAPTCHA
 * Fixed an issue where captcha is only checked after username and password is correct on login form
 * Fixed an issue where a bot can bypass recaptcha on user registration form
 * Fixed an issue where some PHP warnings are shown.
-Note that this fix might cause Akismet integration to fail, so users are advised to monitor plugin test this update first if Akismet integration is enabled
+Note that this fix might cause Akismet integration to fail, so users are advised to test this update first if Akismet integration is enabled
 * Updated German translation, thanks to Andreas Reitberger!
 * Updated French translation, thanks to Raoul Pierr!
 * WordPress 3.9 compatible